Many big US cities now answer mental health crisis calls with civilian teams — not police

 A Stanford University study found that petty crime reports fell by a third and violent crime stayed steady in areas that STAR served in its earliest phase.
 Throughout the program’s three years, police have never been called for backup due to safety concerns but have helped direct traffic, Thompkin said.

-“They totally escalated the situation for me,” recalled Barrett, 45, a former door technician.
-“Between them and the police being there, I was just totally terrified.”
+“Between them and the police being there, I was just totally terrified,” recalled Barrett, 45, a former door technician.

 He said he learned only by asking that they were with B-HEARD.
-(Teams can be summoned by on-scene police, and staffers are allowed, but not required, to wear ballistic vests.)
+(Teams can be summoned by on-scene police, and staffers are allowed to wear ballistic vests.)

-Barrett said the two performed medical tasks such as taking his blood pressure, and eventually a social worker appeared in plain clothes and sought to talk with him, but he wasn’t interested.
-An ambulance ultimately took him to a hospital.

 The city mental health office said it couldn’t discuss any individual responses.